NEIL MCEVOY | CO-GENERAL MANAGER, DIRECTOR OF FOOTBALL OPERATIONS

 Ryan makes his home in North Carolina and in addition to attending numerous collegiate pro-days and NFL preseason games also coordinates the efforts of regional scouts.

-ROB RALPH- DIRECTOR, CANADIAN SCOUTING/CFL DRAFT COORDINATOR
+ROB RALPH | DIRECTOR, CANADIAN SCOUTING/CFL DRAFT COORDINATOR

-A keen eye for talent, Rob joined Edmonton’s Canadian scouting department in 2012 and was promoted to director of Canadian scouting in 2016, a role he held for three seasons.
+With a keen eye for talent, Rob joined Edmonton’s Canadian scouting department in 2012 and was promoted to director of Canadian scouting in 2016, a role he held for three seasons.

 Rob graduated from the University of Western Ontario in 1998.
 He is also a graduate of the Northern Alberta Institute of Technology (NAIT) Radio and Television program.